General enquiries: 0800 326 5559

 • Feeling distracted and unable to focus on the present moment

-There are a number of steps that you can take in order to support your partner through their recovery while taking care of your own physical and mental health during a difficult and emotional time.
+There are a number of steps that you can take in order to support your partner through their recovery while taking care of your own physical and mental health during this difficult and emotional time.

 1. Educate yourself about addiction